 A team of scientists from the U.S. Navy has recently invented a way to manufacture an ultra-thin, flexible solar cell from any suitable pre-existing thick, inflexible crystalline solar cell.

-The patented technology is available via patent license agreement to companies that would make, use, or sell it commercially.
+The patented technology is available via license agreement to companies that would make, use, or sell it commercially.

 Conventional manufacturing processes for making commercially available high-efficiency and large-area silicon (Si) solar cells depend heavily on the use of thick crystalline Si wafer (100 μm – 500 μm).
 Due to the rigid and brittle nature of such wafers, such crystalline Si solar cells are incompatible with ultra-thin and fully flexible form factors suitable for covering curved surfaces.
-In addition, most solar modules and panels consisting of thick crystalline Si solar cells require heavy front glass covers and aluminum frames to protect them from environmental factors making them difficult to integrate into light-weight packaging that enable tailored output optimized to power systems.
+In addition, most solar modules and panels consisting of thick crystalline Si solar cells require heavy front glass covers and aluminum frames to protect them from environmental factors making them difficult to integrate into light-weight packaging that enables tailored output optimized to power systems.

-Yield losses and handling issues are a problem for traditional thin wafer processing and limits their usefulness.
+Yield losses and handling issues are a problem for traditional thin wafer processing and limit their usefulness.
 Conventional manufacturing methods for producing crystalline thin Si solar cells are based on epitaxial growth of monocrystalline Si layers onto a donor Si wafer followed by an epitaxial layer transfer process (LTP), requiring the use of expensive high-vacuum epitaxial tools at high temperature.